Dynamic Clearing and Contagion in Financial Networks: The Static Eisenberg-Noe Model as a Differential System

+That the order in which banks enter delinquency differs from the order introduced by the fictitious default algorithm is unsurprising.
+Consider a financial system with two subgraphs that are only connected through their obligations to the societal node.
+By construction, the default or delinquency of a firm in one subgraph will have no impact on the firms in the other subgraph.
+Thus we can construct a network so that all delinquencies in one subgraph (including higher order defaults as defined in Definition~\ref{defn:order-default}) occur before any first-order defaults in the other subgraph.

-Notably, Proposition~\ref{prop:order-defaults} states that, provided the aggregate data (until the terminal time) is kept constant, the clearing wealths at the terminal time will be path-independent in this setting.
+Notably, the proof of Proposition~\ref{prop:order-defaults} states that, provided the aggregate data (until the terminal time) is kept constant, the clearing cash accounts at the terminal time will be path-independent in this setting.
 We will demonstrate this with an illustrative example demonstrating this setting in a small 4 bank (plus societal node) system.
-In particular, we will consider the cash flows $c$ to be defined as a Brownian bridge so as to provide the appropriate aggregate data at the terminal time. \begin{example} Consider a financial system with four banks, each with an additional obligation to an external societal node.
-Consider the time interval $\bbt = [0,1]$ with aggregated data such that the initial wealths are given by $V(0) = (100,1,3,2,5)^\T$, cash flows $dc$ are such that $\int_0^1 dc(s) = \bar{L}^\T\vec{1} - \bar{L}\vec{1}$, and where the nominal liabilities matrix $dL = \bar{L}dt$ is defined by
+In particular, we will consider the assets $x$ to be defined as (the discrete sampling of) a Brownian bridge so as to provide the appropriate aggregate data at the terminal time. \begin{example} Consider a financial system with four banks, each with an additional obligation to an external societal node.
+Consider the time interval $\bbt = [0,1]$ with aggregated data such that the initial cash accounts are given by $V(0) = (100,1,3,2,5)^\T$, cash flows $dx$ are such that $x(0) = x(1) = \vec{0}$, and where the nominal liabilities matrix $dL = \bar{L}dt$ is defined by